 The report of the appropriate sectoral or functional committee must also include an advisory opinion as to whether the agreement provides for equity and reciprocity within the sectoral or functional area.

-Pursuant to these requirements, the Industry Sector Advisory Committee-- Paper and Paper Products (ISAC 12) hereby submits the following report.
+Pursuant to these requirements, the Industry Sector of Advisory Committee for Paper and Paper Products (ISAC 12) hereby submits the following report.

 II.
 Executive Summary of Committee Report